avivtz11/MyChatApp/README.md

 # MyChatApp
-Basic chat app using sockets in Java
+Basic chat windows app using sockets in Java